skillrepos/helm-fun-v2/codespace-labs.md

 ![Opening split screen](./images/helmfun7.png?raw=true "Opening split screen")

 2. The service that runs in the Kubernetes cluster for ChartMuseum is defaulted to be of type "ClusterIP" - mainly intended for traffic internal to the cluster.
-To see that, open a second terminal window, set the alias, and run the command to get the service info for the namespace where ChartMuseum is running.
+To see that, in the second terminal window, set the alias, and run the command to get the service info for the namespace where ChartMuseum is running.
 ```
 alias k=kubectl
 k get svc